carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl3.rst

         return TheFunction;
       }

-Once the insertion point is set up, we call the ``CodeGen()`` method for the root expression of the function.
+Once the insertion point has been set up and the NamedValues map populated, we call the ``codegen()`` method for the root expression of the function.
 If no error happens, this emits code to compute the expression into the entry block and returns the value that was computed.
 Assuming no error, we then create an LLVM `ret instruction <../LangRef.html#i_ret>`_, which completes the function.
 Once the function is built, we call ``verifyFunction``, which is provided by LLVM.
 This function does a variety of consistency checks on the generated code, to determine if our compiler is doing everything